Gabe Freeman

-Gabriel DeAndre Freeman (born November 5, 1985) is an American professional basketball player for the Halifax Hurricanes of the National Basketball League of Canada (NBL).
-He previously played for the Rochester Razorsharks of the Premier Basketball League (PBL) in the United States.
+Gabriel DeAndre Freeman (born November 5, 1985) is an American former professional basketball player.
 Freeman also has experience with the London Lightning in the NBL Canada and steered them to a 2012 Finals victory.
 He won the ASEAN Basketball League championship with the Philippine Patriots in 2009 and led the San Miguel Beermen to a 2009 PBA Fiesta Conference title earlier that year.
-On August 14, 2018, Freeman was traded to the St. John's Edge in exchange for Alex "Superman" Johnson, a 2018 First Round Draft Pick, and Future Considerations.

 Early life and college

 Born in Phoenix, Freeman graduated from McClintock High School of Tempe, Arizona in 2004.
 He attended Southern Utah University but never played a game for the Thunderbirds basketball team.
 At Mesa Community College, Freeman was a first-team All-ACCAC selection in the 2006–07 season and averaged 16.8 points and 8.9 rebounds.